Zettelkasten-Method/zettelkasten.de/content/posts/2014/10/racing-time-management-information-inflow.md

 Why do we feel the obligation to be thorough with our information inflows?

 I believe that this is some form of hunter-gatherer greed, applied to knowledge workers.
 Being greedy for information is definitely inappropriate in our time of information overload.
 I am a typical victim of the mismatch of our ancestral heritage and our modern time.
-Even worse, I consider myself a information binge eater.
+Even worse, I consider myself an information binge eater.

 To race gives you the opportunity to free yourself from this greed and focus on what really matters: Your time.